This post may contain affiliate links. Please read my disclosure for more info.

 Before we dive into the tips, do you know how much you should be spending on groceries each month?

-This FREE workshop will help you determine your grocery budget and show you some practical ways to lower your grocery bill!
+I highly suggest taking this FREE workshop.
+It will help you determine your grocery budget and show you some practical ways to lower your grocery bill!

 1. Make a meal plan